Wladimir Balentien: Seattle Mariners

-On July 25, 2009, Balentien was designated for assignment by the Mariners after struggling to make consistent contact.
-He hit .213 with 4 home runs and 13 RBIs in 155 at bats to that point in the season.
-Michael Saunders was called up to take his place on the big league roster.
+Balentien was on the Mariners opening day roster in 2009.
+He started the season strong, batting .313 with five walks and five extra base hits in his first 16 games.
+However, his contact issues returned, and on July 25, the Mariners designated him for assignment.
+He hit .213 with 4 home runs and 13 RBI in 170 plate appearances for the Mariners.
+Outfielder Michael Saunders was called up to replace Balentien.

 Cincinnati Reds

-On July 29, 2009 the Mariners traded Balentien to the Cincinnati Reds for reliever Robert Manuel.
-In his final game with the Reds against Pittsburgh Pirates on October 2, Balentien hit the longest home run of that major league season, midway up the upper deck in left field with an estimated distance of 500 feet.
+On July 29, 2009, the Mariners traded Balentien to the Cincinnati Reds for reliever Robert Manuel.
+He remained a part-time player for the Reds, starting 28 games in the last two months of the season.
+In his final MLB game, against the Pittsburgh Pirates on October 2, Balentien hit a 495-foot home run into the upper deck beyond left field.

 On April 14, 2010, Balentien was outrighted off of the 40-man roster.
-He spent the entire season with the Triple-A Louisville Bats, slashing .282 in 116 games before electing free agency on November 6, 2010.
+He spent the 2010 season with the Triple-A Louisville Bats, hitting .282 with 25 home runs in 116 games.
+He elected free agency on November 6.

 Tokyo Yakult Swallows

-On November 16, 2010, Balentien signed with the Tokyo Yakult Swallows in Japan.
-In the 2011 season, he became the home run leader of the Central League, hitting 31 home runs on the year.
+On November 16, 2010, Balentien signed with the Tokyo Yakult Swallows in the Japanese Nippon Professional Baseball.
+In the 2011 season, he led the Central League with 31 home runs.
 In 2012, Balentien led the league with 31 home runs, but did not reach the minimum requirement of plate appearances, having only taken 422 trips to the plate.

+2013: home run record

 On August 29, 2013, Balentien hit his 51st home run of the 2013 season.
 With over a month of the regular season remaining at that date, many speculated that Balentien could break the Nippon Professional Baseball league season record.
 The record of 55 home runs in a single season was originally set by Sadaharu Oh in 1964 and later tied by Tuffy Rhodes and Alex Cabrera.
-A "Coco Meter" was added to Tokyo Swallows homepage so that fans could track his progress through the remainder of the season.
-On September 10, 2013, Balentien hit his 55th home run.
-He subsequently broke the record, hitting his 56th and 57th home runs, on September 15, 2013 at home against the Hanshin Tigers, ultimately finishing the season with 60 total home runs and 131 RBI in 130 games.
+The Swallows added a "Coco Meter" to their website, tracking his progress through the season.
+On September 10, Balentien hit his 55th home run.
+He subsequently broke the record, hitting his 56th and 57th home runs on September 15, at home against the Hanshin Tigers.
+He finished the season with 60 home runs and 131 RBI in 130 games.

-Late in the 2013 season, it was revealed that NPB had secretly introduced a livelier baseball, resulting in a marked increase in home runs league-wide.
-Three-term NPB commissioner Ryozo Kato was forced to resign over the scandal when the juiced baseball was revealed.
-In 2014, Balentien played in 112 games for Yakult, slashing .301/.419/.587 with 31 home runs and 69 RBI.
+Late in the 2013 season, it was revealed that NPB had secretly introduced a livelier baseball, resulting in a marked increase in home runs across the league.
+The scandal over the juiced baseball led NPB commissioner Ryozo Kato to resign in September 2013.